 Figure 7 below shows the same information graphically, and highlights (in dark blue) the years following the devastating earthquakes that affected Canterbury in 2010 and 2011.
 It clearly shows that the sector with the most significant (and extraordinary) growth over this period was construction, which increased nearly 230% over the assessed period, most significantly following the earthquakes.
-A government report recently identified that this growth has now peaked and construction employment is declining, as rebuild activity similarly declines from its peak of 2016.
+A government report recently identified that this growth has now peaked and construction employment is declining, as rebuild activity similarly declines from its peak of 201635.
 Over the past year, the report identifies that the sector has declined by 11% with the loss of 5,100 employees.

-&lt;sup>34 Note that inclusion of working proprietors can increase employment significantly, particularly in certain industries such as construction, health and retail.
+34 Note that inclusion of working proprietors can increase employment significantly, particularly in certain industries such as construction, health and retail.

-Department of the Prime Minister and Cabinet (2017) Monitoring Greater Christchurch Regeneration June 2017 Report.
+35 Department of the Prime Minister and Cabinet (2017) Monitoring Greater Christchurch Regeneration June 2017 Report.

 Figure 7.
-Employees by Sector in Greater Christchurch 2000-2016 industry and other) in a way that is generally consistent with the NPS and the methodology employed by the
+Employees by Sector in Greater Christchurch 2000-2016

+The ANZSIC employment sectors have been grouped into more generic employment groups (retail, office, industry and other) in a way that is generally consistent with the NPS and the methodology employed by the Greater Christchurch councils for the subsequent assessment of development capacity.